Bayesian Nonparametric Dimensionality Reduction of Categorical Data for Predicting Severity of COVID-19 in Pregnant Women: Introduction

 The key to have successful predictive methods largely depends on feature selection and data representation.
 A common approach is to have a clinical doctor specify the variables and label the clinical data to be used as training sets.
-Then the ML method will find the mapping from data and will be tested on new data sets.
+Then the ML method will find mappings and features from the data, which subsequently will be tested on new data sets.
 Although appropriate in many situations, a supervised definition of the features contributes to losing an opportunity to learn latent patterns and features \cite{miotto2016deep}.
-In combating the subjectivity of defining the features, an unsupervised learning approach can be used to extract useful information from data.
-One might argue that a limitation of this method is that patients are often represented in a low-dimensional space that summarizes the information available in the data but with losses in information \cite{miotto2016deep}.
+In countering the subjectivity of defining the features, an unsupervised learning approach can be used to extract useful information from data.
+One other advantage of unsupervised learning is that abstract features of patients can often be represented in low-dimensional spaces and thus, they can summarize efficiently the information available in the data.
+This further allows for easy visualization of the cohort of patients under consideration.

-In the ML literature, Gaussian processes (GPs) provide data efficient and powerful Bayesian framework for learning latent functions or patterns \cite{rasmussen2003gaussian}.
-It can be shown that a GP is equivalent to a single layer of fully connected neural network with an i.i.d. prior over its parameters and with infinite network width \cite{lee2017deep}.
-GPs have been successfully applied in supervised and unsupervised task of learning from medical data \cite{feng2018supervised}.
-In particular, GP latent variable models (GP-LVMs) are used for Bayesian unsupervised learning.
-They are endowed with the ability to automatically learn latent structures and dependencies in the data \cite{titsias2010bayesian}.

-When the data consist of categorical variables, i.e., all the possible examinations, co-morbidities and patient's symptoms in medical data, we face with long vectors of categorical variables which lend to huge numbers of possible realizations.
-This in turn creates very sparse spaces when we deal with a limited number of data.

-The problem of sparsity usually occurs when the dataset diversity is poor and the number of patients is relatively small.
-The recent models \cite{khan2012stick}-\cite{gal2015latent}, has achieved significant improvements in performance.
-For example, the authors in \cite{gal2015latent}, has non-linearly embedded the observations in the continuous space using Gaussian processes.

-In this paper, we explore modeling vectors of categorical variables within the Bayesian nonparametric framework, and in particular, we work with Gaussian process latent variable models (GP-LVMs).
-We focus on categorical latent GPs and use them in the context of GP-LVM models.
-We study data related to test-positive COVID-19 pregnant women who tested positive between March 13, 2020, and August 08, 2020 at Stony Brook University Hospital (SBUH).

-Our contribution in the paper is in formulating the problem of density estimation of categorical data in test-positive COVID-19 pregnant women.
-The purpose of this effort was to discover hidden patterns among the women that could be used for prediction of outcomes based on a number of categorical variables.
-For example, we could use the found latent space to find similarities among patients and use them to predict the severity of the disease for a particular patient given the ``location'' of the patient in the latent space.
-Further, such studies could allow for easy visualization of the cohort of patients under consideration.